f-espinoza/Portfolio_Felipe_Espinoza/index.md

 Data exploration of the historical International Development Association statement of Credits and Grants made in **R**.
 Examples of information we obtained thought this analysis were:

-1. What regions were the credits going to
+1. Regions which were receiving credis.
-2. What is the median and the maximum of the Original Principal Amount by country
+2. The median and the maximum of the Original Principal Amount by country
-3. What number of credits and grants were for China, and what are its status
+3. The number of credits and grants that were for China, and what are their status
-4. Number of transactions and projects between IDA and China and India.
+4. The number of transactions and projects between IDA and China and India.

 The dataset can be found [here](https://finances.worldbank.org/Loans-and-Credits/IDA-Statement-Of-Credits-and-Grants-Historical-Dat/tdwh-3krx).